VirtuosoResearch/Scalable-finetuning/README.md

 - FLAN v2: Please refer to the [open-instruct repository](https://github.com/allenai/open-instruct) for downloading the FLAN v2 (and COT) instruction fine-tuning data.

-After downloading, save the data set as pickle file under the `./data/alpaca_data` folder.
+After downloading, save the datasets as pickle files under the `./data/alpaca_data` folder.
 For example:

 ```python
 from datasets import load_dataset